BlueCutOfficial/css-modules-to-scoped-css/README.md

 ✨ [**Click here to see the diff**](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/compare/demo-ember-css-modules..demo-both-addons-installed) ✨

 To use ember-scoped-css in a classic Ember app, you need to install `ember-scoped-css` and `ember-scoped-css-compat`.
 As soon as you do this, ember-scoped-css class rename starts to apply to your `.css` files and conflicts with ember-css-modules class rename.
-As result, your styles are broken.
+As a result, your styles are broken.
 To solve this problem, the idea is to split the CSS files into two categories: those handled by ember-css-modules, and those handled by ember-scoped-css.
 To create these categories, we are going to use the `extension` option of ember-css-modules, and a few other things.

 ### 1. Change the modules extension for ember-css-modules